ics-software-engineering/meteor-application-template-react/index.md

 ### Application functionality

-The application implements a simple CRUD application for managing "Stuff", which is a Mongo Collection consisting of a name (String), a quantity (Number), and a condition (one of 'excellent', 'good', 'fair', or 'poor').
+The application implements a simple CRUD application for managing "Stuff", which is a Mongo Collection consisting of a name (String), a quantity (Number), a condition (one of 'excellent', 'good', 'fair', or 'poor') and an owner.

 By default, each user only sees the Stuff that they have created.
 However, the settings file enables you to define default accounts.
 If you define a user with the role "admin", then that user gets access to a special page which lists all the Stuff defined by all users.